K3NTAW/K3NTAW/README.md

 ## Hey 👋, I am Kenta

 ### 👤 About me
-Hey, I am Kenta a beginner developer.
-I am half japanese and half swiss and live in Switzerland.
-I enjoy learning different languages and making funny or usefull projects with them.
-At the moment I am learning the basics from those 4 languages: HTML, CSS, Java and Python.
-If you want to know more about me as a person you can check out my Instagram or my Linkedin.

-- 🔭 I’m currently working on my own Website.
+Greetings, my name is Kenta and I am an aspiring developer with a multicultural background; my lineage is half Japanese and half Swiss, and I currently reside in Switzerland.
+I have a passion for language acquisition and relish the opportunity to create entertaining and practical projects with them.
+Presently, I am focused on acquiring fundamental skills in HTML, CSS, Java, Python, and JavaScript programming languages.
+Additionally, I have been exploring Docker, a tool used for software containerization, to improve my workflow and deployment processes.
+If you wish to learn more about me, please feel free to explore my LinkedIn profile.

 - 🌱 I’m currently learning different languages.
 - 📫 How to reach me: kenta.waibel@gmail.com
 - 😄 Pronouns: He/Him